sinaptik-ai/pandas-ai/README.md

 ## 📜 License

-PandaAI is available under the MIT expat license, except for the `pandasai/ee` directory of this repository, which has its [license here](https://github.com/sinaptik-ai/pandas-ai/blob/main/ee/LICENSE).
+PandasAI is available under the MIT expat license, except for the `pandasai/ee` directory of this repository, which has its [license here](https://github.com/sinaptik-ai/pandas-ai/blob/main/ee/LICENSE).

-If you are interested in managed PandaAI Cloud or self-hosted Enterprise Offering, [contact us](https://getpanda.ai/pricing).
+If you are interested in managed PandasAI Cloud or self-hosted Enterprise Offering, [contact us](https://getpanda.ai/pricing).

 ## Resources